DanaFreitas/Mozart/notes.md

             tested both versions. theimproper on doesnt have "grave__Grave--Animate" while the proper does.
             The class is added while I scroll down. it isnt there by default.
             hypothesis: the notes start off messed up but become "acceptable" when the event is triggered.
-I need to have them that way from the beggining.
+I need to have them that way from the beginning.

             The issue was the animate class and the styles for visuals beign shared.
 I seprerated them.

             Now the issue is the button to "contact" isn't working well.
 It has something to do with the iframes.

+             I gave the iframe container an explicit hieght and that made it work.